AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## What are the differences between ECS bare metal instances, traditional cloud hosts \(virtual machines\), and traditional physical machines?

-For information about the differences, see [ECS Bare Metal Instance](/intl.en-US/Instance/Instance type families/ECS bare metal instance type family/ECS Bare Metal Instance.md).
+For information about the differences, see [Overview](/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md).

 ## How is the network performance of ECS bare metal instances?